Richard Simmons Missing Again? Why He Wants To Be Left Alone

 — Kelly (@kellyroosve) March 21, 2017

-Disappearing all of a sudden without offering any explanations whatsoever, especially for someone who has been in the public eye for more than four decades, is kind of a mystery.
+Disappearing all of a sudden without offering any explanations whatsoever, especially for someone who has been in the public eye for more than four decades, is a mystery.

 And host Dan Taberski decided to dig into that mystery with his hit podcast Missing Richard Simmons, which Taberski himself sees as a way to communicate with Richard Simmons to possibly convince him to come back.
 But apparently Richard Simmons doesn’t want that attention from the media and is not planning on returning to the spotlight anytime soon, according to People magazine citing the fitness guru’s manager, Michael Catalano.